 Friction is an opposing force that restricts the motion of one body over the surface of another body in contact with it.
 It is absolutely necessary for the motion of any object over another.
-It is like a necessary evil which harms and helps.
+It is like a necessary evil that harms and helps.
 Its dual function can be understood by the example of walking, we are able to walk because there is friction, and we are walking at a certain low speed because of the opposing force provided by friction.

 Friction can only be reduced it cannot be eliminated.
 We can reduce friction with the help of lubricants on the surface in contact.
 Reducing friction helps in better movement of objects over each other.
-If a surface is very rough we need to make it smoother for movement using some effective lubricants such as oil or grease like incase of machinery parts we use greasing method to avoid friction between the parts when functioning.
+If a surface is very rough we need to make it smoother for movement using some effective lubricants such as oil or grease like incase of machinery parts we use the greasing method to avoid friction between the parts when functioning.

 If we reduce friction to zero, movements will not take place as then the object will not move it will just slip over the surface of the other and hence it is required to have some minimum friction for any kind of motion to take place between two objects or surfaces.
 Like for example, we cannot walk in ice because its surface is smoother and so it has the least friction and hence we slip whenever we try to walk there.
-Hence, for ice skating or any other activity on the surface of ice we need to use specially designed ice skating shoes or boots which have ends with rough surfaces to ensure we have some required friction for our movement.
+Hence, for ice skating or any other activity on the surface of the ice, we need to use specially designed ice skating shoes or boots that have ends with rough surfaces to ensure we have some required friction for our movement.